koraytugay/koraytugay.github.io/content/literature/the-phoenix-project.md

 > But changes need to get done, right?
 That’s why they’re changes.
 But when was the question ever asked whether we should accept the work?
 And on what basis did we ever make that decision?

-They realise a lot of work is not being done, because they intersect in Brent, the bottleneck.

-> We need a better understanding of what work is going to be heading Brent’s way.
-We need to know which change cards involve Brent.

 ### Quality Assurance
 7:30 p.m. on Friday, two hours after the Phoenix deployment was scheduled to start, and things are not looking good.